 - Bugs Bunny's done this a few times.
 Sometimes all the way back, as it were.

 - An episode of Goof Troop has Goofy going to school with Max in order to spend more time with him.
 He dresses in the typical sailor suit and everybody except Max and P.J. were fooled.

-- A Hypocritical Humor example on The Simpsons had the Red Hot Chili Peppers performing "Give It Away" on Krusty the Clown's show in just their white underpants, leading Krusty to wonder "What could be more degrading?" - just before the camera pulls back to reveal him dressed in a sailor suit and curly blond wig and with a lollipop for the next sketch.
+- A Hypocritical Humor example on The Simpsons had the Red Hot Chili Peppers performing "Give It Away" on Krusty the Clown's show in just their white underpants, leading Krusty to wonder "What could be more degrading?" - just before the camera pulls back to reveal him dressed in a sailor suit and curly blond wig and with an oversized lollipop for the next sketch.

-- Done in Western Lilo & Stitch: The Series in the episode "Sinker".
+- Done in Lilo & Stitch: The Series in the episode "Sinker".
 Lilo, Jumba, Stitch, and Pleakly manage to stow away in a cruise liner to find the boat sinking experiment, Experiment #602, by dressing up as a family (with portly Mad Scientist alien Jumba dressing up as a child, complete with complete with propeller beanie, sailor suit, and giant lollipops, and 10-year old Lilo disguised as the adult).

-- Lolita Fashion is inspired by Victorian era children's clothing (which looked like shortened versions of adults' clothing).
+- Lolita Fashion is inspired by Victorian-era children's clothing (which looked like shortened versions of adults' clothing).

 - Specifically, the subcategory Sweet Lolita, with its emphasis on more childlike motifs and whites and pastels (as opposed to the darks and blacks of Gothic Lolita) is what gives the impression of this trope in play.